Topics of focus include: Conflict Management, Connected Leadership, EffectiveDecision Making, Diversity and Inclusion, and Profile Elevation.

-Working with a coach will help you to change your thinking and create new patterns of behavior.
+Working with Morgan Mermagen will help you to change your thinking and create new patterns of behavior.
 In doing so, you will actually establish new neural networks in the brain.
 Your difficult tasks will become easy habits, and your entire team will benefit from your coaching.

 How Does Coaching Work?

 Whatever the unique, customized assignment, Morgan Mermagen will help your leaders to construct a strategy for moving forward, and ways to remain accountable for doing so.
 They will learn new habits which have a lasting impact on your business, and on their lives.
-Our goal is to help each individual to find their Professional Mojo, and we will work together tirelessly until they find it.
+We work in the context of the organization’s strategic vision and goals.
+In alignment with this, we help each client to find their Professional Best, connecting more deeply with their colleagues, stakeholders, and clients to form more productive working relationships at every level.

 It is estimated that over 60% of Fortune 500 CEOs have their own Executive Coach.

 70% of the average team is not engaged at work.
-How would your team function if each professional was motivated to drive towards the same goal?
+How would your team function if each professional was motivated to drive towards the same values and goals?

 What does it cost to replace a professional who is not working at the capacity needed in your business?
 Compare that to the coast of a tailored coaching program.
 For an executive who turns it around and becomes the leader you need, the returns are exceptional.